aston-css/astoncss.com/_posts/2017-08-17-welcome-to-aston.md

 ## 4. Have fun!

 It's your first year at University, so from all of us here, we hope you have an amazing first year!
+Whether you come to one or one hundred ACSS events, we're always here for you and we hope you'll come to love us as much as we love you!

 [Mail]: http://twitter.us15.list-manage.com/subscribe?u=5c76c6487162a4644f24574b6&id=8948e9a3d3
 [Twitter]: https://twitter.com/AstonCSS